scussen/synthmixerdemo/README.md

 Presentation:

-- my slide deck for the Dec 6th, 2013 'Intro To iOS Core Audio' presentation for the Cocoa Conspiracy here is on [Slide Share](http://www.slideshare.net/slideshow/embed_code/29184534)
+- My slide deck for the Dec 6th, 2013 'Intro To iOS Core Audio' presentation for the Cocoa Conspiracy here is on [Slide Share](http://www.slideshare.net/slideshow/embed_code/29184534)